TyberiusPrime/pypipegraph2/docs/content/docs/concepts/_index.md

 But with the rules around ephemeral jobs - they are only done if a downstream 'needs' them, but if they're invalidated themselves, they can invalidate downstreams - it's a fairly gnarly state machine.

+# Job names (job_ids)

+All our jobs have a unique name, which is how the ppg2 keeps track of them.
+For the file related jobs they are (relative) paths (The constructors usually can take a pathlib.Path as well, but the job_id is always a string).
+For jobs with multiple file outputs, the job_id is the sorted list of files, concatenated with ':::'.

+# Jobs vs files
+A job may produce multiple files, and dependant jobs may depend on only a subset of them (using job_obj.depends_on(filename).
+This is all handled behind the scenes.

+# Comparing 'outputs'
+Depending on the job type, we store more than a simple hash.
+For example for file generating jobs, we store the file size and modification time as well.
+This allows us to not calculate the hash every time.
+(We do not defend against modifications of files outside ppg runs that preserve these two meta datums).

+## Process management

+Modern systems have many cores.
+Python comes from 1992 when the number of cores was 1.
+Accordingly, python has a 'global interpreter lock' that effectively limits the concurrency of python programs, with the exception of C-extensions, to only one core.

+Pypipegraph2 circumvents these limitations in two ways:

+1. Jobs changing the ppg2 process are run in multiple threads, and things like hashing files happens in a C extension.

+2. Jobs that are supposed to be isolated from the ppg2 process (e.g. all *FileGeneratingJobs) happen in a fork of the process.

+The advantage of the fork is that the child process inherits all loaded python objects for free, and effectively isolates against all kinds of crashes.

+The disadvantage of the fork is all the trouble of safely forking in the first place - forks only retain the main thread, file handles are trouble some, locks across forks spell inexplicable hang ups etc

+It also effectively prevents any ppg2 from ever running on windows.

+We also do our own process reaping - parallel to the main ppg2 process, there's a watcher spawned that makes sure that on shutdown (think abort), all children spawned by any of the forked processes are terminated as well